The moon is a beautiful light in the light sky and it is for that reason that many idioms were inspired by this gem.

 - Meaning: when something appears unreal or unlikely.

-- Use In A Sentence: Jerry said he is going to go to work over the weekend.
-Yeah, and the moon is made of green cheese.
-I will believe it when I see it.
+- Use In A Sentence: Jerry says he is going to ask Nancy to marry him.
+Yeah right!
+Like the moon is made of green cheese!

 6. Once In A Blue Moon